fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 AttackRequiredStamRatio | 0.000000 | actual/cost stamina ratio must be > than this value for attack to be allowed AttackSpeedNormal | 0.500000 | normal attack speed, 0-min, 1-max
-AttackSpeedNormalAgi | 5.000000 | agility required for the normal attack speed AttackSpeedPlayerRelative | 1.000000 | 1 - attack speed is always calculated using the player, 0 - using opponents skill
+AttackSpeedNormalAgi | 5.000000 | agility required for the normal attack speed AttackSpeedPlayerRelative | 1.000000 | 0 - using opponent's skill<br>1 - attack speed is always calculated using the player
 AttackStamModMin | 0.500000 | attack strength/power stamina modifier minimum (0stam->Xattack)
 AttSkillToHorsePullDown | 0.500000 | relative attacker skill to horse pull down AttStrengthToHorsePullDown | 0.500000 | relative attacker stat to horse pull down